Recording of goods purchases as an increase in inventory stocks

 2013

-In this method of managing inventory accounts, purchases of goods are recorded individually, i.e., each item separately as an increase in the inventory account.
+With this method of keeping goods accounts, purchases of goods are recorded individually, i.e., each item is recorded separately as an increase in the goods inventory account.

-When a purchased item is sold, this results in two entries:
+When a purchased item is sold, this results in two accounting entries:

-At the end of the year, no additional postings are necessary.
-Inventory discrepancies, if purchases were correctly recorded as increases in inventory, have been continuously registered throughout the fiscal year, and the inventory account now shows the current value at year-end.
+No additional postings are required at the end of the year.
+Provided that purchases of goods have been correctly posted as increases in merchandise inventory, inventory differences have been recorded on an ongoing basis during the fiscal year and the merchandise inventory account now shows the current value at the end of the year.

-- The inventory account always shows the current stock of goods.
+• The inventory account always shows the current inventory.

-- Better analysis regarding sales and margins is possible.
+• Better analyses of sales and margins are possible.